Closed

 What expenses are eligible under EUP OHAMR Joint Transnational Call?

-Joint transnational One Health research projects that advance innovative, cost-effective antimicrobial resistance (AMR) treatment options and include human health research activities.
+Joint transnational One Health research projects on antimicrobial resistance treatment options.

-Research generating evidence to inform policies that restrict certain antimicrobials for exclusive human use.
+Research generating evidence to support restrictions on certain antimicrobials for human use.

 Who can I contact for more information about the EUP OHAMR Joint Transnational Call?